dustinpfister/blog_posts/_posts/vuejs-getting-started.md

 ## 3 - Conclusion

-That is it for getting started with vuejs, for now there is checking out the [main post on vuejs](/2021/02/05/vuejs/), or jump into getting started with some actual projects of some kind for that I have a post on some [vuejs examples](/2021/02/04/vuejs-example/ that might be a good place to get started.
+That is it for getting started with vuejs, for now there is checking out the [main post on vuejs](/2021/02/05/vuejs/) that I aim to turn into a centeral post on the subject of vuejs.
+However I think the best way to learn vuejs, or just about anything really, is to just jump into creating some actual porject of one kind or another and learn as you go.
+Maybe a good getting started point for some actual projects is one of the many [vuejs examples](/2021/02/04/vuejs-example/) that I have made thus far.
+These examples range from the typical todo list app, to idle games, and image editing programes.